 Create the front section using a copy (Control-C) of the shapes that we’ve just grouped, which we will paste in front (Control-F), and then push to the left by a distance of 8 px using the Move tool (right click > Transform > Move > Horizontal > -8 px).
 Once you’re done, set the fill shape’s color to #E5A376, before moving on to the next step.

-Start working on the glass reservoir, by creating a 20 x 20 px circle which we will color using #F48B62, and then center align to the larger body’s front section, positioning it at a distance of 10 px from its bottom edge.
+Start working on the glass reservoir, by creating a 20 x 20 px circle which we will color using #F48B62, and then center align the circle to the larger body’s front section, positioning it at a distance of 10 px from its bottom edge.

 Create an 8 x 20 px rectangle (#F48B62), which we will position onto the upper half of the circle as seen in the reference image.

 Combine the two shapes into a single larger one using Pathfinder’s Make Compound Shape advanced option.